sickcodes/Docker-OSX/README.md

 Current large image size: 17.5GB

-This starts the special auto image @sickcodes prepared earlier.
+This starts a container with an existing installation.
+This special auto image was made by @sickcodes:

-This image has already been installed with the following settings:

 - SSH enabled
-- username is user
+- username is `user`
-- password is alpine
+- password is `alpine`
-- Autoupdates off
+- auto-updates off

-You will need around 50GB of space to run this image: half for the base image + half for your runtime image.
+You will need around *50GB* of space to run this image: half for the base image + half for your runtime image.

-If you run out of space, you can delete all your Docker images/history/cache by simply deleting `/var/lib/docker`
+If you run out of space, you can delete all your old Docker images/history/cache by simply deleting `/var/lib/docker`, and restarting `dockerd`.

 ```bash